absozero/bosa-bot/README.md

 ## Info
 A discord spam bot that will become a general discord bot.
 - The bot is in a premature state.
-- It is being actively developed
+- It is being actively developed.

 ## Setup and Usage
 - Requires python downloaded and the discord.py module